SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/scan/sonarscanner-for-gradle.md

 | See the [online documentation](https://redirect.sonarsource.com/doc/download-scanner-gradle.html) to get more details on the latest version of the scanner and how to download it.
 <!-- /embedded -->

-The SonarScanner for Gradle provides an easy way to start SonarQube analysis of a Gradle project.
+The SonarScanner for Gradle provides an easy way to start the scan of a Gradle project.

-The ability to execute the SonarQube analysis via a regular Gradle task makes it available anywhere Gradle is available (developer build, CI server, etc.), without the need to manually download, setup, and maintain a SonarQube Runner installation.
-The Gradle build already has much of the information needed for SonarQube to successfully analyze a project.
+The ability to execute the SonarScanner analysis via a regular Gradle task makes it available anywhere Gradle is available (developer build, CI server, etc.), without the need to manually download, setup, and maintain a SonarScanner CLI installation.
+The Gradle build already has much of the information needed for the SonarScanner to successfully analyze a project.
 By preconfiguring the analysis based on that information, the need for manual configuration is reduced significantly.

 ## Prerequisites
 * Gradle versions 5+